 Reduced interference

-LiFi does not interfere with other radio frequency communications, ensuring a stable connection that is not susceptible to interference from other devices and making them suitable for electromagnetically sensitive areas like hospitals, planes and ships.
+LiFi does not interfere with other radio frequency-based communications, ensuring a stable connection that is not susceptible to interference from other devices and making them suitable for electromagnetically sensitive areas like hospitals, planes and ships.

 applications